Serious Lawyers for Serious Injuries

 • Undiscovered Injuries.
 In the time period after the crash, you should be on the lookout for any symptoms that your condition may be changing or getting worse.
 It is very common to notice injuries and complications much longer than 24 hours after an initial injury.
 Make sure your doctor understands your condition completely before telling an insurance adjuster about your injuries.
 It is not within their rights to demand you give a health statement immediately after the fact without full information yet available.

 Dealing with an insurance company is unquestionably intimidating, particularly when you consider how much depends on the outcome of your case.
-At Buckingham Barrera Vega Law Firm we know your financial stability, ability to pay medical expenses and the cost of repairing your vehicle, and emotional wellbeing are all impacted by the compensation you receive after an accident you did not cause.
+At Buckingham & Vega Law Firm we know your financial stability, ability to pay medical expenses and the cost of repairing your vehicle, and emotional wellbeing are all impacted by the compensation you receive after an accident you did not cause.

 Having a trusted legal advisor with experience dealing with insurance adjustors can completely change your experience during a car accident claim.
 If you are in need of a lawyer you know will be on your side, call our office today to set up a free, no-obligation consultation.